JaceRockman/modular-roleplaying-framework-beta/readme.md

 ### Polylith Architecture Planning

-Polylith applications are built out of Projects which are collections of Bases and Components.
-Components consist of a core piece of functionality and an interface for utilizing that functionality.
-Bases consist of a collection of Components and an interface for interacting with that underlying functionality that is accessible from the outside world, like an api, a web application, a cli tool, etc. With that in mind, this is my tentative structure for the beta:
+My current understanding is Components consist of a core piece of functionality and an interface for utilizing that functionality.
+Bases consist of a collection of Components and a public API for interacting with that underlying functionality from the outside world.
+Bases may represent a web application, a cli tool, an api, etc.
+Projects are a collection of usually one base and multiple components and a build script that defines what deployable artifact is being created, like an uberjar, lambda function, REST API, library, tool, etc.

+The tricky thing right now is that polylith isn't built with clojurescript in mind, so I am trying to figure out how I'm going to implement the frontend in the polylith context.
+Right now, I have the bases/web which has an alias in its deps.edn for compiling the clojurescript code found in src/beta/web/main.cljs.
+This can be run in the cljs browser repl and it displays the reagent hiccup as html.
+The puzzle I am trying to work out now is how bases/web can connect to a database, start up a web server, compile the clojurescript code, and hook it all together.

+### Tentative Application Structure

 #### Components:
 - database
 - server
 - creature
+- other game-concept components (dice, worlds, resources, etc.)

 #### Bases:
 - web